brunosa3/smart_surveillance/README.md

-# Welcome to our capstone project "smart survaillance"
+# Welcome to our capstone project "smart surveillance"
-Welcome to our capstone project "smart survaillance" for our Master of Applied Data Science from the University of Michigan School of Information.
+Welcome to our capstone project "smart surveillance" for our Master of Applied Data Science from the University of Michigan School of Information.

 The authors Akshar and Sandro formed a team to reduce annoying alerts of our current survaillance system by applying computer vison to identify if a tracked person on the video stream is unkown.

 A detailed report blog can be viewed at: [https://capstone.analyticsoverflow.com/report](https://capstone.analyticsoverflow.com/report)

 ## Data Challenge
 One of the biggest challenges that we faced early in our project was that there was no dataset "in the wild" that we could use for implementing our project since we wanted to personalize our system to actual users' environments which meant that we would need to know the personalization features to apply.
 Therefore, all of the data that we would need for training, testing, and evaluation would have to come from our own devices and sources.
-Here, our team member, Sandro Bruno generously offered his own home and camera setup to be the source of our dataset and fulfill our data requirements.
+Here, our team member, Sandro generously offered his own home and camera setup to be the source of our dataset and fulfill our data requirements.

 The streaming video feeds use a set of off-the-shelf IP cameras (Reolink RLC-423) and are run 24x7.
 There are actually a set of 6 cameras capturing video streams but our project will focus on a single stream from the camera labeled Eingang (translated to entrance).
 The stream is stored in a local storage array that has the capacity to store a few weeks worth of data.

 ## Compilation Challenge
 As one can see on our building blocks of our current system below - it is a more complex and interdependent system which we accomplished on our local machines.
 ![alt text](pics/building_blocks.png)
 However, it is difficult for us to make sure that all components of this system is reproducible without any error on another system in that short time.
 Therefore, we appologize for any inconvinience you may experience during the compilation of our system.
 We tried our best to document the different steps to compile the system.
-However, we still hope we can provide you a better understanding about what we have archived with this repository together with our detailed [report](https://capstone.analyticsoverflow.com/report)  and our [analysis tool](https://capstone.analyticsoverflow.com/analysis).
+Neverteless, we hope we can provide you a better understanding about what we have archived with this repository together with our detailed [report](https://capstone.analyticsoverflow.com/report)  and our [analysis tool](https://capstone.analyticsoverflow.com/analysis).
 In future we will defnetly continue working on this repository and are happy about any feedback.

 ## Getting started